 The Clerk to Governors will arrange and facilitate the meeting of the complaints panel.
-The complainant is entitled to an independent panel to hear the complaint and the complaints panel will consist of three Governors who have no former knowledge or involvement in the matter being considered.
-The Chair of the panel will be nominated from within the group of panel members.
-All panel members will have access to, and will be familiar with, this complaints policy.
-The Clerk to Governors will confirm to all parties in writing, the date, time and venue for the meeting at least 10 school days in advance.
+The complainant is entitled to an independent panel to hear the complaint and the complaints panel will consist of three governors who have no former knowledge or involvement in the matter being considered.
+If there are fewer than three governors from Orchard Junior School available, the Clerk will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the panel.